 Poor, unemployed - and sick

 The clinic was founded a year ago by the cardiologist Giorgos Vichas together with four doctors and seven volunteers.
-Vichas said he had seen ever more people loose their jobs - and access to medical care.
+Vichas said he had seen ever more people lose their jobs - and access to medical care.

 Some 1,200 people came to the clinic between the time it opened in December 2011 and August, but the last three months have seen a huge increase with some 1,800 people seeking help.
 Some 70 doctors, dentists, pharmacologists, psychologists, and therapists volunteer at the clinic.
 In addition to their day-jobs, they spend several hours or days at the clinic.